nate-anderson/keybite/README.md

 Keybite has auto-incrementing indexes (insert a value, get an automatically assigned ID) and map- or dictionary- style key-value storage (you provide the value _and_ the key).

 ## Flexible Use Options
-Keybite can be served as an HTTP API or an AWS Lambda function, and can be used locally via command line interface.
-It also comes with storage drivers for a local filesystem and an S3 bucket.
+Keybite can be run as a standalone HTTP server or as a Lambda function.
+Data can be stored in a local filesystem when run as a standalone HTTP server, or in an EFS volume or S3 bucket when running as a Lambda function.

 # Why?
 I liked the idea of being able to make simple app prototypes without paying for database server uptime.
 I also wanted to write a key-value store